nvanexan/nve2022/content/posts/micro-frontends.md

 ### Poor documentation and communication

-This last issue is kindling for the rest of the above issues.
+This last issue is kindling for the rest of the issues.
 And it is, again, a matter of governance.

 Platform engineering teams are needed to help ensure that MFEs are initially scaffolded with the right technologies, tooling, and patterns.
 They need to show the rest of the organization what a good starter MFE looks like, and how to go about building it out.
 And there needs to be adequate documentation of expectations, in the MFE readme files and on internal wikis.

-For engineers to work seamlessly across MFEs, each MFE needs to be well-documented, particularly where it departs from generally accepted organizational patterns, technologies or architectures.
-The feature teams, and the platform team, need to be working together to document and maintain standards and a cohesive approach to patterns and practices.
+Similarly, for engineers to work seamlessly across MFEs, each MFE needs to be well-documented, particularly where it departs from organizational patterns, technologies or architectures.

+And the work doesn't end after first commit.
+The feature teams, and the platform team, need to always be working together to document and maintain standards and a cohesive approach to patterns and practices.

-The aim should be making onboarding an engineer into an organization as painless as possible.
-With multiple MFEs, where potentially anything goes in each repo, greater vigilance in documenting decisions and approaches is needed.
+When thinking about desired outcomes, the aim should be making onboarding an engineer into an organization as painless as possible.
+With multiple MFEs, where potentially anything goes in each repo, greater vigilance in documenting decisions and approaches and maintaining standards is needed.

 ## Summary of Lessons Learned